 In average establishment businesses of 50 to 300 employees, management is usually under the responsibility of several administrative managers in charge of either administration, accounting, marketing, production or sales, but not necessarily of human resources.

-In many situations, job seekers can contact their preferred area manager, that is the administrative manager responsible for recruiting employees in the department that may or may not require your services and for which you think you may qualify.
+In many situations, job seekers can contact their preferred area manager, that is the administrative manager responsible for recruiting new employees in the department that may or may not require your services and for which you think you qualify.

-In this type of corporations and establishments businesses, there is always a human resources department but its role may vary from one establishment to another.
+In this type of corporations and establishments businesses, there is always a Human Resources department but its role may vary from one establishment to another.

 Montreal BUSINESS Kit